samartzidis/magicstick.io/docs/README.md

 ### Physical Key Remapping

 magicstick.io supports the remapping of a physical key via keymap rules.
-For instance, for swapping the blue and red circled keys.
+For instance, for swapping the blue and red circled keys,

 ![](20230928220051.png)

-The default keymap already includes the following 2 rules using the **ch_key** function:
+the default keymap already includes the following 2 rules using the **ch_key** function:

 ```
 ch_key(HID_KEY_EUROPE_2, HID_KEY_GRAVE):end